magneticio/vamp.io/content/documentation/installation/installation.md

 Steps:

 - checkout the source from the official [repo](https://github.com/magneticio/vamp-gateway-agent).
 Current `master` branch is backward compatible with the latest 0.8.2 Vamp build.
-Alternatively tag `0.8.2` can be used even though it may not contain the latest changes or bug fixes.
 - set Go variables depending on target environment
 - run: